Am4teur/MazerMERN/README.md

 # Mazer

+A working test on: https://mazer.netlify.app/
+With the backend hosted on: https://mighty-chamber-24797.herokuapp.com/

 Mazer is a web application game developed using the MERN stack + socket.io for real time updates.
 MERN stack stands for MongoDB, Express, React and Node.js.

 ## How to run locally/dev